hadesbaker/foundry-simple-storage/README.md

-# Foundry Fund Me Project
+# Foundry Simple Storage Project

 Foundry Simple Storage is a blockchain development project written in solidity.
 This project uses the foundry framework to demonstrate the basic concepts of storing and withdrawing variables on a local and test network.